ColdGrub1384/Pyto/Extensions/README.md

 C Extensions can also be loaded from LLVM IR code.
 They are interpreted with the 'lli' interpreter.
 They can be placed in a package like any OS, but a main() function must be injected.

 The app cannot call functions from the interpreter without crashing, so the interpreter waits for the app to send a pointer of a function and its arguments and run it itself.
-The arguments and the return value are send through global variables.
+The arguments and the return value are sent through global variables.